Skip to main content

 ACCOMPLISHMENTS

-• Completed an initial pilot with 13 tribes from EPA Regions 5, 6, and 9.
-The tribes that participated in the pilot are now mentees to the new tribes
+• Completed an initial pilot with 13 Tribes from EPA Regions 5, 6, and 9 and the first phase of the national rollout with 18 Tribes from Regions 1, 2, 5, 6, and 8; the Tribes that participated in the pilot and phase one are now mentees to the new tribes

-• Began phased national rollout with 18 new tribes from Regions 1, 2, 5, 6, 7, and 8 to support ATTAINS adoption
+• Began phase two of the national rollout with 12 new Tribes from Regions 4, 5, 6, 8, and 9 to support ATTAINS adoption

 • Integrated tribal ATTAINS data into How’s My Waterway, a service that helps people find information on the condition of their local waterways